tile38/tile38.github.io/src/website/root/commands/sethook.md

 command: sethook
 -->

-Creates a webhook which points to [geofenced](/topics/geofencing) search.
+Creates a webhook which points to a [geofenced](/topics/geofencing) search.
 If a hook is already associated to that name, it'll be overwritten.

 ## Examples